amirabbas8/bike-stores-data-warehouse/README.md

 # bike-stores-data-warehouse
-db2 project : a data warehouse for modified version of "Bike Stores" db which have more than 1M data.
+db2 project : a data warehouse for modified version of "Bike Stores" db which has more than 1M data.

 # usage:
 * 1 load src ddl